Model & Strategy

 Anushka previously created and led Kiva’s Fellows Program in 2007.
 She joined One Acre Fund in 2008 in Bungoma, Kenya and created many of the operations and back office structures to scale the program 50x in three years.
 Anushka is a 2011 Rainer Arnhold Fellow, 2012 Echoing Green Fellow and 2014 Pop!Tech Fellow.

-In just 3 years, myAgro has grown its budget by 567% and the beneficiaries by 1240%, while halving the donor subsidy required to lift a farmer out of poverty from $320 to $152.
+In just 7 years, myAgro has grown its budget by more than 44x and beneficiaries from 240 to 120,000, while cutting the donor subsidy required to lift each farmer out of poverty by more than 67%, from $320 to an estimated $103 in 2020.